 Duong Lam Ancient Village

-About 40km Southwest of Hanoi near Son Tay, Duong Lam was the first ancient village recognized at Vietnam’s national level on 19 May, 2006.
-It is a great chance to explore architecture of ancient houses while wander along its narrow alleyways, visit temples dedicated to the two kings who were born there (Phung Hung and Ngo Quyen), and most interesting of all, chat with locals living in the ancient houses.
+About 40km Southwest of Hanoi near Son Tay, Duong Lam was the first ancient village recognized at Vietnam’s national level on 19 May 2006.
+It is a great chance to explore the architecture of ancient houses while wander along its narrow alleyways, visit temples dedicated to the two kings who were born there (Phung Hung and Ngo Quyen), and most interesting of all, chat with locals living in the ancient houses.
 Duong Lam village has about 800 ancient houses.
 Two famous places are Sung Nghiem Tu (Mia Pagoda) and Mong Phu Temple.
 Mia Pagoda is on a small hill in Dong Sang Hamlet.